SMART, DIRECTED, EFFECTIVE, PROACTIVE LEARNING

 There is a higher payoff for learning in some areas than others.
 There are extremely high payoffs for learning in certain areas that are so frequently done that even a small increase in effectiveness has massive total effects over time.

 It does not make sense to master something that has no benefit to you.
-It does not make sense to drive something too far, past the point of too low of a return for the time.
+It does not make sense to drive something too far, past the point of too low of a return for the time (especially if there are other payoffs that are higher for that amount of time.

 ONLY "DIRECTED" LEARNING IS EFFECTIVE